List of North Dakota State Bison head football coaches

 The North Dakota State Bison college football team represents North Dakota State University as part of the Missouri Valley Football Conference (MVFC).
 The Bison competes as part of the NCAA Division I Football Championship Subdivision.
-The program has had 31 head coaches since it began play during the 1894 season.
-Since December 2018, Matt Entz has served as head coach at North Dakota State.
+The program has had 32 head coaches since it began play during the 1894 season.
+Since December 2023, Tim Polasek has served as head coach at North Dakota State.